CylindricHomeLab/docs/pages/02.homelab/02.jump/docs.md

    * Window -> Colours:
      Change `ANSI Blue` to something not ridiculously dark like the default. `166 166 255` works quite nicely

+### Setup Firefox

+Once connected to the SSH session it will be possible to utilise the connection as a SOCKS5 proxy.
+In Firefox this is made easy using the [FoxyProxy](https://addons.mozilla.org/en-GB/firefox/addon/foxyproxy-standard/) extension.

+1. Install the extension
+1. Open the extension config from the toolbar button
+1. Add a new Proxy:
+      Title: `HomeLabSSH`
+      Proxy Type: `SOCKS5`
+      IP: `127.0.0.1`
+      Port: `45543` (or whatever was put into the PuTTY config earlier)
+      Username: `blank`
+      Password: `blank`
+1. Add some appropriate patterns to route traffic automatically:
+      Name: `Home Domain`, Pattern: `*.home.cylindric.net`
+      Name: `Home Domain (all ports)`, Pattern: `*.home.cylindric.net:*`
+      Name: `Home IP`, Pattern: `172.29.14.*`
+      Name: `Home IP (all ports)`, Pattern: `172.29.14.*:*`
+1. On the browser button, select "Use enabled proxies by pattern"